Whārangi 1: Biography

 Next day, 19 December, a boat approached with 13 men of Ngati Tumatakokiri on board, who called out.
 They were shown white cloth and knives as gifts by Tasman's men, but returned to shore.
 Tasman noted that the occupants were of ordinary height 'but rough of voice and bones their colour between brown and yellow'.
 They had black hair, which was fastened at the back and adorned with a large white feather, and wore square cloaks, tied in front of the throat, with a square plate around the neck.
 Their boats consisted of two long canoes lashed together, with planks laid across for seating.
 Seven more craft, one with a high prow, came out to the ships.
 The Heemskerck's small boat was sent to the Zeehaen with the quarter master and six oarsmen, to warn the crew to be on their guard and not to let too many on board.
 Returning, the boat was rammed by one of the canoes and the sailors were attacked with paddles and 'short thick pieces of wood'.
 Three were killed and one mortally wounded; the quarter master and two others swam to Tasman's ship and were picked up by its sloop.
 One of the dead was taken by the attackers, and the canoes sped back to shore out of range of the muskets and cannon which opened fire from both ships.
 As the ships weighed anchor and set sail, 11 canoes approached and were fired on.
 The leading boat and one occupant were struck by canister shot.
 Tasman named the place Moordenaers (Murderers) Bay (Golden Bay).

 Sailing east, the fleet reached the Manawatu coast of the North Island the next day, then tacked across the entrance of Cook Strait.
 They suspected the presence of a strait but were unable to check because of a northerly storm.
 Anchoring east of Stephens and D'Urville islands, they weathered a storm and celebrated the first Christmas dinner in New Zealand, with pork and extra rations of wine.
-They sailed up the west coast of the North Island, too far offshore to see Mt Taranaki.
+As they sailed up the west coast of the North Island, Mt Taranaki was obscured by cloud.
 On 28 December a high mountain was seen, Karioi Mountain, south of Raglan Harbour, and on 30 December they were north of Manukau Harbour.
 They reached Cape Maria Van Diemen (named after van Diemen's wife) on 4 January 1643 and sighted Great Island, in the Three Kings group.
 On 5 January, wanting fresh water, they investigated this island, but were discouraged by a rocky shore and heavy surf, and by the 30 to 35 inhabitants who shouted 'with rough loud voice' and threw stones from the clifftops.